arbrubusa/k8s-install-script/README.md

 ## Re-Enable Interactive Mode
 Reverts the `sysctl` interactive mode setting for user prompts.

 This README provides an overview of each script step for installing and configuring a Kubernetes cluster on a single node.
-The script automates various tasks to ensure a correctly configured Kubernetes environment.
+It automates various tasks to ensure a correctly configured Kubernetes environment.

+## Things to do after the script is complete

+Make sure to add kubectl to your bash environment:

+  mkdir -p $HOME/.kube
+  sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
+  sudo chown $(id -u):$(id -g) $HOME/.kube/config

+And enable autocomplition:

+  sudo apt install bash-completion kubectl completion bash | sudo tee /etc/bash_completion.d/kubectl > /dev/null

+Have fun!!!